 Direct inputs and outputs are intended for exchange of status information (inputs and outputs) between UR-series relays connected directly via type 7 digital communications cards.
 The mechanism is very similar to IEC 61850 GSSE, except that communications takes place over a non-switchable isolated network and is optimized for speed.
 On type 7 cards that support two channels, direct output messages are sent from both channels simultaneously.
 This effectively sends direct output messages both ways around a ring configuration.
-On type 7 cards that support one channel, direct output messages are sent only in one direction.
-Messages will be resent (forwarded) when it is determined that the message did not originate at the receiver.
+On type 7 cards that support one channel, direct output messages are sent (forwarded) when it is determined that the message did not originate at the receiver.